buildkite-plugins/docker-buildkite-plugin/README.md

 An array of additional environment variables to pass into to the docker container.
 Items can be specified as either `KEY` or `KEY=value`.
 Each entry corresponds to a Docker CLI `--env` parameter.
 Values specified as variable names will be passed through from the outer environment.

 Example: `[ "BUILDKITE_MESSAGE", "MY_SECRET_KEY", "MY_SPECIAL_BUT_PUBLIC_VALUE=kittens" ]`

+### `propagate-environment` (optional, boolean)

+Whether or not to automatically propagate all pipeline environment variables into the docker container.
+Avoiding the need to be specified with `environment`.

+Note that all Buildkite and pipeline environment variables will be propagated, this includes any secrets that may be in an environment variable.

 ### `mount-buildkite-agent` (optional, boolean)